-The current slate of presidential appointees includes LaJuana Wilcher (confirmed in 2019), whom President Trump designated as chairperson of the board.
-Lowell Junkins, the former chairman, was named vice-chairman and has served since his appointment in 1996.
-Other presidentially appointed board members include Sara Faivre (confirmed in 2010), Myles Watts (confirmed in 2010), and Bruce Sherrick (confirmed in 2012).
+The current slate of presidential appointees includes LaJuana Wilcher (confirmed in 2019), whom President Trump designated as chair of the board.
+Lowell Junkins, the former chair, was named vice-chair in 2019.
+Other presidentially appointed board members include Sara Faivre (confirmed in 2010), Myles Watts (confirmed in 2010), and Charles Stones (confirmed in 2020).

-For the statutory requirement that not more than three of the presidential appointees be of the same political party, three are affiliated with the Republican Party (Wilcher, Watts, and Sherrick) and two with the Democratic Party (Junkins and Faivre).
+For the statutory requirement that not more than three of the presidential appointees be of the same political party, three are affiliated with the Republican Party (Wilcher, Watts, and Stones) and two with the Democratic Party (Junkins and Faivre).